C-C motif chemokine ligand 24

 C-C motif chemokine ligand 24 is a protein that in humans is encoded by the CCL24 gene.
+CCL24 is also known as myeloid progenitor inhibitory factor 2 (MPIF-2) or eosinophil chemotactic protein 2 (eotaxin-2).

 Function

-This gene belongs to the subfamily of small cytokine CC genes.
+CCL24 belongs to the subfamily of small cytokine CC genes.
 Cytokines are a family of secreted proteins involved in immunoregulatory and inflammatory processes.
 The CC cytokines are proteins characterized by two adjacent cysteines.
+CCL24 interacts with chemokine receptor CCR3 to induce chemotaxis in eosinophils.
 The cytokine encoded by this gene displays chemotactic activity on resting T lymphocytes, a minimal activity on neutrophils, and is negative on monocytes and activated T lymphocytes.
-The protein is also a strong suppressor of colony formation by a multipotential hematopoietic progenitor cell line. [provided by RefSeq, Jul 2008].
+The protein is also a strong suppressor of colony formation by a multipotential hematopoietic progenitor cell line.

+Clinical significance

+Elevated levels of eotaxin-2 has been seen in patients with aspirin-exacerbated respiratory disease (AERD), such as asthma.
+People with lower plasma levels of eotaxin-2 have not been showing tendency to develop aspirin inducible asthma.